Sat-IP: IP-LNB active head for satellite dish

 In April 2013, SES announced the development by Inverto, Abilis and MaxLinear Inc of a prototype SAT>IP LNB (IP-LNB), which was demonstrated at a conference held at SES' headquarters in Luxembourg.
 The IP-LNB incorporates eight-channel satellite-to-IP bridging technology to deliver eight concurrent channels via IP unicast or multicast to fixed and portable client devices.
 By combining satellite reception and IP bridging at the dish, the IP-LNB enables satellite content distribution to the home over a single Ethernet cable, which carries both the IP TV and power for the LNB through Power over Ethernet (PoE) technology, reducing the overall system cost and power consumption.
 As of July 2012, the prototype IP-LNB was being developed into a commercial product.

 In September 2013 at the International Broadcasting Convention in Amsterdam, SES demonstrated a prototype IP-LNB, that is a SAT>IP server integrated into an LNB that can deliver eight concurrent HD channels via IP unicast or multicast from its Ethernet output.
-In June 2015, Triax launched its IP-LNB, providing 8 channels in SAT>IP protocol on a single Ethernet cable, powered over that same cable through Power over Ethernet (PoE) technology.
+In June 2015, Triax launched its IP-LNB, providing eight channels in SAT>IP protocol on a single Ethernet cable, powered over that same cable through Power over Ethernet (PoE) technology.

 In May 2015, Korean company I DO IT produced the first flat plate antenna with a built-in SAT>IP server.
-The Selfsat>IP antenna is 566x300mm in size and includes two conventional LNB outputs and an Ethernet output to stream 8 different satellite channels around a home network.
+The Selfsat>IP antenna is 566 mm × 300 mm in size and includes two conventional LNB outputs and an Ethernet output to stream eight different satellite channels around a home network.

-Industry Support
+Industry support

 The SAT>IP website recognises the following companies as supporters of the SAT>IP standard: